msfa12th/heartsense/README.md

 ## Challenges (All)
 1. Trained models had low accuracy when all the features were used.
 Based off of statistical analysis and correlation matrix, key important features were selected which increased the model score.
+2. Though we could pull data from PostgreSQL database on Tableau Desktop (using student license), it wasn't possible to publish the visualization dashboard to a webpage.
+Hence Tableau Public was used for visualization using csv(s) imported from the database (as it didn't let direct database connectivity).
-2. To view the embedded tableau dashboard on the html page as a whole, a specific dimension (min: 800px x 2260px and max: 1520x x 2660) had to be used.
+3. To view the embedded tableau dashboard on the html page as a whole, a specific dimension (min: 800px x 2260px and max: 1520x x 2660) had to be used.